firefly-iii/docs/docs/docs/references/faq/data-importer/salt-edge-gocardless.md

 ## I am rate limited by GoCardless!

 Recently, GoCardless introduced rate limits.
 You can read about it on [their website](https://bankaccountdata.zendesk.com/hc/en-gb/articles/11529584398236-Bank-API-Rate-Limits-and-Rate-Limit-Headers).
+Depending on the number of banks, and the number of accounts you want to import from you will run into the rate limits.

-I cannot fix this for you, and the data importer is as sparse with requests as it can possibly be.
+I cannot fix this for you.
+The data importer tries to use as few requests as possible.
 Please do not open issues about this.
-The data importer, version v1.5.6 and up can handle the rate limits, but that also mean you may run into the data limits if you run the importer too often.
-How often?
-This depends on the number of accounts you have and the number of banks you import from.
+The data importer (v1.5.6 and up) can handle the rate limits.
+Other versions may give you cryptic errors.

+When this feature was introduced, it was possible to see some weird things, like rate limits not resetting or the rate limit reset time being a negative number of hours.
+These are all issues with GoCardless, not with the data importer.
+Please contact GoCardless support if you run into these issues.

+Generally speaking, the time you need to wait is correct.
+If the time to wait is less than 5 minutes, the data importer will wait for you.
+If it will take longer, the data importer cannot "wait it out" for you.
+You must wait yourself for the rate limit to reset.
+If you keep hammering GoCardless, you may be banned.